Sheet Pan Lemon Garlic Salmon and Asparagus is a light, delicious, and easy dish bursting with lemon and garlic flavor!

 If the salmon meat is beginning to flake, but still has a little translucency in the middle of the deepest part of the filet, your salmon is done.
 It shouldn't look very red and raw though, and it should be hot to the touch, not cold.

-Once you cook salmon more and more, you'll know how done it is by the look of the salmon, and won't need to check the middle.
+Once you cook salmon more and more, you’ll know how done it is by the look of the salmon and won’t need to check the middle.

 The easiest way to avoid overcooking salmon is to watch for when your salmon turns pinkish-white - but remove before the white dots begin to appear.